Hundreds of Nigerian schoolgirls taken in mass abduction - WTMJ

 Resident Musa Mustapha said the gunmen also attacked a nearby military camp and checkpoint, preventing soldiers from interfering while the gunmen spent several hours at the school.
 It was not immediately clear if there were any casualties.

-Several large groups of armed men operate in Zamfara state, described by the government as bandits, and are known to kidnap for money and for the release of their members from jail.
+Several large groups of armed men operate in Zamfara state, described by the government as bandits, and are known to kidnap for money and to push for the release of their members from jail.

+Nigerian President Muhammadu Buhari said Friday the government’s primary objective is to get all the school hostages returned safe, alive and unharmed.

+“We will not succumb to blackmail by bandits and criminals who target innocent school students in the expectation of huge ransom payments,” he said.
+“Let bandits, kidnappers and terrorists not entertain any illusions that they are more powerful than the government.
+They shouldn’t mistake our restraint for the humanitarian goals of protecting innocent lives as a weakness, or a sign of fear or irresolution.”

 “We are angered and saddened by yet another brutal attack on schoolchildren in Nigeria,” said Peter Hawkins, UNICEF representative in the country.
 “This is a gross violation of children’s rights and a horrific experience for children to go through.”
 He called for their immediate release.